doitintl/bqtop/README.md

 10. Run `./install.sh projectId`

 ### Local Python App
-1. Make sure the you have python 3 installed.
+1. Make sure that you have python 3 installed.
 2. Go to the cli directory and run `pip install -r requirements.txt`
 3. Create a config file (config.json) with the values you copied in the Firebase setup process.